ademabdi/AbdiAdemPortfolio/README.md

-# Data Analyst Portfolio by Abdi Adem
+# Portfolio by Abdi Adem
 Portfolio containing my data analysis projects

 Hi, my name is Abdi Adem.
 I made this portfolio initially for data analyst projects exclusively, but over time, I have developed interest in cybersecurity, cloud computing, and web design.
 I look forward to committing project/s that incorporate these topics in the near future.